CLI reference

 Install and run tests under governance:

-package-ninja install
+package-ninja connect

 package-ninja test